mazwat/mazwat.github.io/oop-lm.md

 ![Unity MonoBehaviour](images/monobehaviour.jpg)

 Another way to understand the application of inheritance is how it is represented in Unity.
 The ``MonoBehaviour`` class is a base class from which every Unity script derives.
 It is automatically parented when you create a script in Unity.
-Any child say ``pubVar`` in the example has access to the principle Monobehaviour methods like ``Start()`` and ``Update()`` as well as many more.
-FOr more information about MonoBehaviour look at the reference to it here in the Unity API:
+Any child say ``pubVar`` in the example has access to the principle Monobehaviour methods like ``Start()`` , ``Update()`` ,`Awake()`, `FixedUpdate` and `onas well as many more.
+For more information about MonoBehaviour look at the reference to it here in the Unity API:
 [https://docs.unity3d.com/ScriptReference/MonoBehaviour.html](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html)

 ## Polymorphism